omsmith161/Gen711-Final-Project/README.md

 ## Conclusions
 Below is a shortened Quast data set for our fully filtered and assembled genome.
 It is clear that when comparing the two sets of Quast data that the filtering commands worked and cleaned up our data.
-Final Filtered Quast Data:
+## Final Filtered Quast Data
-Assembly                    microbacterium
+Assembly-------------microbacterium
 - contigs (>= 0 bp)         26
 - contigs (>= 1000 bp)      25
 - contigs (>= 5000 bp)      22